-On 17 November 2016, the OECD held a Technology Foresight Forum on Artificial Intelligence (AI).
+On 17 November 2016, the OECD held a Technology Foresight Forum on the economic and social implications of artificial intelligence (AI).

-OECD Technology Foresight Forums have been organised since 2005 to help identify opportunities and challenges for the Internet economy posed by technical developments.
-Forum topics have included cloud computing (2009), ICTs and green growth (2010) big data (2012) and The internet of things (2014).
+OECD Technology Foresight Forums had been organised since 2005 to help identify opportunities and challenges for the Internet economy posed by technical developments.
+Forum topics included cloud computing (2009), ICTs and green growth (2010) big data (2012) and the Internet of things (2014).

 Why focus on AI?
 Artificial intelligence (AI) and machine learning are rapidly permeating our economies and societies.
 AI already underpins over 50% of global financial transactions.
 Earlier this year, an AI programme won at the game of GO against one of the World's best players – a feat that experts thought would take at least ten more years to accomplish.